 The Scuola degli Albanesi was established on the 22nd of October 1442 for

-degli Schiavone it was for immigrants from the Dalmation coast, and also
+degli Schiavone it was for immigrants from the Dalmation coast who had

 Initially the members met in the monastery church of San Gallo.
 The Virgin

-In 1447 the Scuola moved to the church of San Maurizio, this saint then
+In 1448 the Scuola moved to the church of San Maurizio, this latter saint then

 as the third patron of the Scuola.
 In 1489 the scuola acquired land